niplav/site/data.md

 * `Contact`: Contact information received/given. `number`, `instagram`, `facebook`, and sometimes regrettably `number given` (to the woman).
 * `Age`: Age of the woman, if I learn about it.
 Usually not.
 * `Datetime`: Datetime of when the approached happened.
+* `Estimated`: Whether the datetime of the approach was estimated from session data.

 Sessions file: